collective/collective.z3cform.wizard/README.txt

 Session support, miscellaneous improvements, and repackaging by David Glick.

-Thanks also to Nathan van Gheem.
+Thanks also to Nathan van Gheem, Laurence Rowe, and Tom "Spanky" Kapanka.